joergBeigang/grblHal_pendant/README.md

 The display is a I2C OLED with 128x64 pixel resolution.
-I chose those components mostly because I already had them laying around, the rotatary encoder came out of an old pendant I made for 8bit grbl, the joystick out of an old rc controll.
+I chose those components mostly because I already had them laying around, the rotatary encoder came out of an old pendant I made for 8bit grbl, the joystick out of an old rc controller.
 EC11 and the oled display can be ordered dirt cheap from China.

 I am aware that my choice for the encoder for jogging is a little bit unconventional, and therefore building a pandent like this is not for everyone, but at least some code snippets might be useful for others.

-All the jogging regardless if joystick or encoder is done by reading the input device in a frequency of 10Hz.
+All the jogging, regardless if joystick or encoder is done by reading the input device in a frequency of 10Hz.
 I figured that is a good frequency to feed jogging commands to grbl or grblHal.
 The revolution of the roatary encoder is translated directly into the revolution of my ball screw, so one revolution